vitrine-app/vitrine/.github/CONTRIBUTING.md

 * We are using [TSLint](https://palantir.github.io/tslint) to format the code, so when you are writing make sure to run `yarn run lint-app` to see if your code is compliant to the style guide.
 * If you don't manually format your code, TSLint will automatically fix it at `precommit`.
 * We use [Mocha](https://mochajs.org) along with [Chai](http://www.chaijs.com) to write tests.
 For the moment, tests are not fully provided, so feel free to write some for existing pieces of code.
 * We are using [WebStorm](https://www.jetbrains.com/webstorm) as IDE.
-You're free to use any editor you want, we're are using it because it has extensions for Mocha and TSLint.
+You're free to use any editor you want; we are using it because it has extensions for Mocha and TSLint.

 ## Project file structure

-Vitrine wasn't build using any boilerplate, so the the file structure is pretty free and tweakable:
+Vitrine isn't built using boilerplate, so the the file structure is free and tweakable:
 - `/config`: used to store config used by Vitrine, copied within build
-  - `/cache`: used to store different chaches used by the application to optimize queries (IGDB data from potential games and Steam app IDs).
+  - `/cache`: used to store different caches used by the application to optimize queries (IGDB data from potential games and Steam app IDs).
 Shouldn't be edited
   - `/lang`: here are the files for i18n, just regular JSON files with a key value system
   - `/modules_config.json`: static information that aren't supposed to change, like emulators list or Origin registry keys
   - `/vitrine_config.json`: configuration edited directly from the software by the used, persistently stored here